Welcome to the Biochemistry and Biophysics Graduate Programs at Iowa State University!

 Off-campus.
 Available apartments or homes may be located through local realtors.
 We do not endorse any particular website, but other rental websites to check include Ames Craigslist and Apartments.com.

 International students, prior to and upon arrival on campus, visit the International Student and Scholars (ISSO) Fall Orientation website for information you will need to check in as a new student.
-Orientation events are planned during the weeks of August 12 and 19.
+Temporary housing and dining accommodations are available through the ISSO.
+Required new student orientation is planned for August 20.
 Students who must arrive late due to circumstances beyond their control MUST contact ISU Admissions (firstname.lastname@example.org, phone 515-294-5836, 800- 262-3810, Fax: 515-294-2592) for a letter permitting them to arrive late.
 Please contact ISSO upon arrival to schedule a late check-in appointment.
 The ISSO Office is located on the south side of campus in 3248 Memorial Union (Phone: 515-294-1120, Fax: 515 294-8263, email@example.com).

 Once you arrive in Ames